 2 cups water, boiling

-1 pound (16 ounces) strawberries, fresh (in summer) or frozen (in winter)
+2 cups sliced strawberries, fresh (in summer) or frozen (in winter, no sugar added)

-Press the crust mixture into an ungreased 9×13 baking dish and bake for 8 to 10 minutes, or until it is lightly toasted and firm.
+Press the crust mixture into a lightly greased 9×13 baking pan and bake for 8 to 10 minutes, or until it is lightly toasted and firm.
 Cool completely before adding the filling.
+This is very important!

-To make the filling: Beat the cream cheese and sugar until the mixture is smooth and creamy.
+To Make Filling: Beat the cream cheese and sugar until the mixture is smooth and creamy.
 Fold in the whipped topping and spread the mixture over the cooled crust, ensuring to cover the pretzel crust completely to seal out the gelatin layer.
 Allow cream cheese mixture to chill and set up in the refrigerator for at least 30 minutes before adding the topping.

-As the crust and filling are chilling, chop the strawberries into halves or quarters (unless you’re using pre-sliced frozen strawberries, in which case, you can simply add them directly to the dissolved gelatin.
+As the crust and filling are chilling, slice strawberries (if you’re using pre-sliced frozen strawberries, simply add them directly to the dissolved gelatin.
 Just be sure they are not in sweetened liquid).

 For the Topping: Dissolve the strawberry gelatin in the boiling water.
-When dissolved, add the strawberries and coat completely in the liquid (note: if using frozen strawberries, reduce boiling water by 1/4 cup).
+When dissolved and it has reached room temperature, add the strawberries and coat completely in the liquid (note: if using frozen strawberries, reduce boiling water by 1/4 cup).
 Chill briefly for about 10 minutes until partially set but still runny.

 Once the crust and filling are chilled, pour the strawberry topping over the cream cheese mixture and refrigerate until completely set, about 2 hours, or overnight.
-Slice and serve!
+Slice into squares, garnish with sliced strawberries and mint sprigs, if desired and serve!
 Makes 12 servings.

 Note: Refrigerate any uneaten portion, however, this recipe does not keep for very long and should be consumed within 24 hours for best flavor.